 In partnership with the Office of the Vice Provost for Graduate Education, the Haas Center offers the Graduate Public Service (GPS) Fellowship.
-The program awards fellowships to Stanford graduate students who want to explore and prepare for professorial or other careers in which they will engage in public scholarship and service.
+The program awards fellowships to Stanford graduate students who want to explore and prepare for professorial or other careers in which they will engage in community-based research or public scholarship.

-The GPS Fellowship creates a supportive network among graduate students who share an interest in community and/or civic engagement and it provides resources to make this engagement a successful part of their future careers.
+The GPS Fellowship creates a supportive network among graduate students who share an interest in community engagement or public scholarship and provides resources to make this engagement a successful part of their future careers.
 In at least 15 seminars throughout the academic year, a multidisciplinary cohort of graduate students meets with disciplinary role models and community-engaged scholarship leaders to develop their knowledge of the following:

-Related meeting topics include partnership development and sustainability; reflection and assessment; diversity, power and privilege in community-engaged scholarship; and the role of the academy in social transformation.
-Successful faculty and practitioners share their perspectives and advice on these issues.
+Related meeting topics include the history of community-engaged scholarship; critical frameworks for approaching community-based research; and the relationship between the academy and community-based work.
+Faculty and practitioners share perspectives and advice on these issues.

 Two GPS fellows per quarter may serve as teaching assistants in designated service-learning courses for which they may receive up to $9,690 (including tuition and salary) in lieu of the standard $1,000 stipend.
 Actual teaching assistant payments are dependent on student status and vary by school.
 Teaching assistantships are 25% time.
 Placements are requested, not guaranteed.
 Applicants indicate interest in this option on the fellowship application.

 For additional information, please contact Joanne Tien at email@example.com.

 Stanford graduate students from all departments and programs who are considering careers in higher education or in fields amenable to community engagement are eligible to apply.
 Through academic accomplishments, commitment to community service, and teaching/mentoring experience, candidates must demonstrate potential to become successful public scholars.